Assam cancels class 10, 12 state board exams due to COVID situation | Education

 The Assam government on Friday cancelled this year's class 10 and 12 state board examinations due to the prevailing COVID-19 situation, Education Minister Ranoj Pegu said.

+The results of both the examinations will be declared by July 31, based on formulas to be suggested by two committees that will be constituted for the purpose, he said.

-The decision was taken at a meeting chaired by the minister and attended by officials of the Health and Education departments and other stakeholders including the All Assam Students' Union (AASU) and All Bodo Students' Union (ABSU).
+The decision was taken at a meeting chaired by the minister and attended by officials of the Health and Education departments, SEBA, AHSEC, All Assam Students' Union, All Bodo Students' Union, Asam Sahitya Sabha, Bodo Sahitya Sabha and other stakeholders.

 ''The matric and higher secondary examinations for 2021 have been cancelled as the positivity rate due to the prevailing COVID situation is yet to be brought under control,'' Pegu told reporters after the meeting.

-Two committees, one each for class 10 and 12, will be constituted on Saturday to suggest a formula for preparing the results.
+Two committees, one each for class 10 and 12, will be formed on Saturday to suggest formulas for preparing the results.

 ''The results will be record-based and not subjective.